kavingray/wp-ui/readme.txt

 WP UI comes with rich documentation bundled in the options page and right within the editor.
 While they work great for a quick reference on shortcodes or arguments, there is a [dedicated documentation](http://kav.in/projects/) site, built and updated every day.

-= Status on Support ( as from Aug 2012 ) =

-Recent struggles on work-life imbalance has greatly reduced my available time providing full time support.
-While I will try my best on keeping up the previous levels of support, **I highly encourage & request help from loyal users of WP UI, who can help new users as well share their experiences & solutions**.
-Plugin will be kept updated.
-Please use the WordPress support forums for help.

 = Translations =